joepetrillo/eleventy-personal-site/src/projects/ascii-helper.md

 ---
-title: ASCII Helper
+title: "How I Made ASCII Helper"
-date: 2021-10-24
+date: "2021-10-24"
-description: This project is filled with Javascript fundamentals, especially working with the DOM.
-This was one of my very first projects working with javascript.
+description: "This project is filled with Javascript fundamentals, especially working with the DOM.
+This was one of my very first projects working with javascript."
 ---

 ASCII Helper is a simple javascript project I created to quickly find the ASCII value of some given character, inputted by the user.
 Additionally, a table with all the ASCII tables is given.
 I came up with the idea while learning about ASCII during my _Introduction to Systems_ class (CS230 at UMass Amherst).